How is artificial intelligence revolutionizing education today?

 1. Intelligent Proctoring for Remote Invigilation

-Cheating is a huge problem in the education sector in 2021.
+Cheating is a huge problem in higher education in 2022.

 In fact, it gets even worse when you include online examinations, which leave huge rooms for your students to pull one over on your testing system.